Morrissey College of Arts and Sciences

 The Deans’ Office of the Graduate School of the Morrissey College of Arts and Sciences in Gasson 108 is open from 9:00 a.m. to 5:00 p.m., Monday through Friday, to assist prospective students with general admissions inquiries and current students with any academic or student services needs.
-Application materials may be obtained either from the department in which students hope to study or from the Graduate Admissions Office.
+Application information may be found on the Graduate School website: bc.edu/gsas.

 Master's Degree Programs

 Requirements for the Degrees of Master of Arts and Master of Science